Mayor Vong Mouanoutoua

 His father was right… Clovis is the shining example of worthwhile lives living together in America.
 Its residents are people who work hard, who live honestly, who love serving their fellow neighbors, and who fear God.
 Coincidentally, this is nothing short of what many call “The Clovis Way of Life,” and it is contagious.

-Grateful for this amazing City, Vong will work hard to make sure everyone is welcomed in Clovis and that our “Way of Life” continues for you, your children, grandchildren and many many generations thereafter.
+Grateful for this amazing City, Vong will work hard to make sure everyone is welcomed in Clovis and that our “Way of Life” continues for you, your children, grandchildren and many, many generations thereafter.

 Biographical Data

-• First elected into office: March 2017
+• First elected into office: March 2017 (Mayor – December 2024 to present)

-• Term: through November 2024
+• Term: through November 2028